Open modules samples

 Python samples of the open modules allow you to understand the building blocks of the SDK by starting from basic examples.
 If you want to start programming from the ground up, you should start with the Python Get started tutorial.

-In the following table, for each sample, you will find its modules and the main algorithm or classes demonstrated in the sample.
+In the following table, for each sample, you will find its modules and the main algorithms or classes demonstrated in the sample.

 Name |